 Most students take it after their second year of medical school, as this is when they have completed the majority of the basic science coursework that the exam covers.
 However, some students choose to take the exam earlier or later, than their second year of medical school, depending on their individual circumstances.

-It covers a broad range of topics, including anatomy, physiology, biochemistry, microbiology, pharmacology, behavioral sciences, and more.
+The exam covers a broad range of topics, including anatomy, physiology, biochemistry, microbiology, pharmacology, behavioral sciences, and more.
 The exam consists of multiple-choice questions and is designed to test a student’s understanding of basic medical sciences as they relate to patient care.

 You can take the exam up to six times, with a minimum waiting period of 15 days between attempts.
 Also, your passing score is valid for seven years.
 After that time, you’ll need to retake the exam if you haven’t completed the other two steps toward licensure.

 If you fail, you will need to retake the exam to pass.
-You can take the exam up to six times, but it’s important to note that multiple attempts can be costly and time-consuming.ย
+You can take the exam up to six times, but it’s important to note that multiple attempts can be costly and time-consuming.

 Many different study resources are available to help you prepare for the exam, including textbooks, tutoring courses, and practice questions.
 Developing a study plan that works best for your individual learning style and schedule is important.
 Many medical students recommend starting to study several months in advance of the exam and dedicating several hours each day to review materials and practice questions.